Skip to product information

 Blade length: 57 cm.

-Marking: Imperial Factory of Mutzig July 1868 and multiple hallmarks.
+Marking: Imperial Manufacture of Mutzig July 1868 and multiple hallmarks.

 Handle: Brass, grooved, with spring-loaded push button.
 (Functional).

-Manufactured during the Second Empire (Napoleon III), in the famous Mutzig factory, this sabre-bayonet was mounted on the Chassepot rifle, the basic weapon of the French infantry troops in the 1860s-1870s.
+Made during the Second Empire (Napoleon III), in the famous Mutzig factory, this sword-bayonet was mounted on the Chassepot rifle, the basic weapon of French infantry troops in the 1860s-1870s.

 The Franco-Prussian War (1870-1871) marked the peak and then the decline of this type of weapon, but period examples, with their clear markings, remain highly sought after by collectors.